andrew henderson menu

 Hungary’s business visa is an attractive option for entrepreneurs from many different backgrounds.

-Hungary is a country in the European Union that’s extremely welcoming when it comes to foreign investment, especially when it comes to setting up new businesses.
+Hungary is a country in the European Union that’s extremely welcoming to foreign investment, especially when it comes to setting up new businesses.

-With a workforce that is highly educated and that speaks English proficiently, plus its many industrial sites, Hungary is most suited to those business owners who are looking to set up manufacturing businesses and similar enterprises.
+With a workforce that is highly educated and that speaks English proficiently, plus its many industrial sites, Hungary is best suited to business owners who are looking to set up manufacturing businesses and similar enterprises.

-With a central location in a rapidly emerging area of Europe, the Hungarian business visa looks even more appealing.
+With a central location in a rapidly emerging area of Europe, the Hungarian business visa becomes even more appealing.

 Here are the key points of the program:

-1. Non-EU nationals can obtain Hungarian residence by establishing a local company.
+1. Non-EU citizens can obtain Hungarian residency by establishing a local company.

 2. The minimum amount required for initial business capitalization is €50,000.